-TorGuard may be a well-established VPN service that’s been around since 2012, but does that make it one of the best?
+TorGuard is a well-established VPN service that’s been around since 2012, but does that make it one of the best?

-We put TorGuard’s promise of “complete privacy” to the test and in this review we’ll answer all the important questions you have, like:
+We put its promise of “complete privacy” to the test, and in this TorGuard review we’ll answer all the important questions you have, like:

 - How secure is TorGuard VPN?